 We recommend a full-screen presentation format for your content (slides, demos, etc.) with a picture-in-picture speaker view.
 Still, you are welcome to explore alternative formats that are engaging and allow the audience to see the speaker and the content.
 We suggest using a high-quality microphone and record with a minimally-distracting background for the best quality.
 “Busy” slides with patterns or small images can show compression artifacts when streaming.

-The length of your video must be at most 5 minutes.
+The length of your presentation video must be at most 10 minutes.

 There are a variety of software tools available for recording and editing your presentation.
 Complete commercial solutions include Camtasia and Screen flow, among others, but some free options include: Zoom, Open Broadcaster Software (OBS), and Wondershare Filmora.

-Please record your video in a common file format such as .mp4 or .mkv.
+Please record your video in a common file format such as .mp4.
 The resolution should be 1080p or better for optimal streaming quality.